Efficient probabilistic reconciliation of forecasts for real-valued and count time series

 \subsection{Point forecasts reconciliation}

-Let us now denote by $\hat{\ybf} = \big[\hat{\ubf}\,\vert\,\hat{\bbf}\big]^T$ the vector of the base (incoherent) forecasts.
-Point reconciliation is typically performed in two steps \citep{hyndman2011optimal, Wickramasuriya.etal2018}.
-First, the reconciled bottom forecasts are computed by combining the base forecasts of the whole hierarchy:
+Let us denote by $\hat{\ybf} = \big[\hat{\ubf}^T\,\vert\,\hat{\bbf}^T\big]^T$ the vector of the base (incoherent) forecasts.
+Note that, for ease of notation, we drop the time subscript.
+Point reconciliation is generally performed in two steps \citep{hyndman2011optimal, Wickramasuriya.etal2018}.
+First, the reconciled bottom forecasts are computed by linearly combining the base forecasts of the entire hierarchy: